Microsoft/azure-docs.pl-pl/articles/connectors/connectors-create-api-sqlazure.md

 ### <a name="connection-problems"></a>Problemy z połączeniem

-Problemy z połączeniem mogą być często wykonywane, dlatego w celu rozwiązywania problemów i rozwiązywania tych problemów sprawdź [Błędy łączności, aby SQL Server](https://support.microsoft.com/help/4009936/solving-connectivity-errors-to-sql-server).
+Często mogą wystąpić problemy z połączeniem, dlatego aby rozwiązać tego rodzaju problemy, zapoznaj się z tematem Rozwiązywanie błędów [łączności](https://support.microsoft.com/help/4009936/solving-connectivity-errors-to-sql-server)w celu SQL Server .
 Oto kilka przykładów:

 * `A network-related or instance-specific error occurred while establishing a connection to SQL Server.
 The server was not found or was not accessible.
 Verify that the instance name is correct and that SQL Server is configured to allow remote connections.`